The Technology M&A Review: Austria

 Export and import licensing regimes

 The export and import licensing regime in Austria is largely derived from EU law.
-In principle, the EU has a liberal approach, although for the purposes of technology M&A, the EU has trade controls on 'dual-use' goods (i.e., 'software and technology that can be used for both civilian and military applications').15 Austria has imposed further requirements with regard to dual-use items16 when they are intended for use in chemical, biological or nuclear warfare.17 Furthermore, Austria has four national general export authorisations that impact dual-use exports based on re-exportation, goods below a certain value threshold, specified valves and pumps to certain destinations, specific frequency chargers, and related software and technology.18
+In principle, the EU has a liberal approach, although for the purposes of technology M&A, the EU has trade controls on 'dual-use' goods (i.e., 'software and technology that can be used for both civilian and military applications').17 Austria has imposed further requirements with regard to dual-use items18 when they are intended for use in chemical, biological or nuclear warfare.19 Furthermore, Austria has four national general export authorisations that impact dual-use exports based on re-exportation, goods below a certain value threshold, specified valves and pumps to certain destinations, specific frequency chargers, and related software and technology.20

 Austrian ICA 2020

-Foreign investors investing in Austrian businesses that operate in highly sensitive sectors or other sectors that may affect security or public order are required to obtain approval from the government unless the de minimis exception of the target having less than 10 employees and a yearly revenue or total assets not exceeding €2 million is fulfilled.19 The requirement to seek approval is triggered as long as one of the acquiring parties is a non-EU investor and specific conditions are fulfilled.
-These specific conditions include acquiring a target in a highly sensitive sector, acquiring beyond a defined percentage of voting rights, obtaining decisive influence or acquiring substantial assets of the target.
+The ICA is of critical importance and relevance to foreign investors acquiring software companies as, based on the broad reading of the law, the ICA applies to all software companies.
+Foreign investors directly or indirectly investing in Austrian target companies that operate in highly sensitive sectors or other sectors that may affect security or public order are required to obtain approval from the government unless the de minimis exception of the target having less than 10 employees and a yearly revenue or total assets not exceeding €2 million is fulfilled.21 The requirement to seek approval is triggered as long as one of the acquiring parties is a non-European Economic Area (EEA) or Swiss investor (a requirement that can be met already if non-EEA or Swiss entities or persons directly or indirectly hold 10 per cent or 25 per cent in the Austrian target company following the investment, even if these are ultimately controlled by EEA/Swiss persons) and specific conditions are fulfilled.
+These specific conditions include that the target is active in a highly sensitive sector or other sectors that may affect security or public order and that the investment directly or indirectly entails the acquisition of: (1) an Austrian target company; (2) a defined percentage of voting rights (at least 10 per cent or 25 per cent) in an Austrian target company; (3) a decisive influence over an Austrian target company; or (4) substantial assets of an Austrian target company.

 Attention should be accorded to the type of intellectual property (IP) assets owned by the target; the extent of the ownership rights of the IP assets by the target; and the protection regimes that apply to the IP assets.